exasol/database-migration/README.md

 If you want to optimize existing scripts or create new scripts for additional systems, we would be very glad if you share your work with the EXASOL user community.

+### Folder: Post load optimization
+- Optimize the column's datatypes to minimize storage space on disk
+- Import primary keys from other databases

+### Folder: Delta import
+- Import only data that hasn't been imported yet by performing a delta import